Top List Of Questions For Smoking Tri-Tip

 Step 5: Serve the Meat

-One of the best things about tri-tip is that, because of its triangular shape and varied thickness across the entire cut, there's a part of it that's the correct level of doneness for everyone, from a nearly well done tip to a thicker end verging on rare.
+One of the favorite things about tri-tip beef roast is that, because of its triangular shape and varied thickness across the entire cut, there's a part of it that's the correct level of doneness for everyone, from a nearly well done tip to a thicker end verging on rare.
 You can be sure everyone will be able to go home happy like this.

-Now you've got everything you'll need to smoke a great beef tri-tip at your next barbecue.
+Now you've got everything you'll need to smoke a great juicy beef tri-tip at your next barbecue.
 Just follow this handy recipe to know exactly what to do, complete with the tips and tricks to make everything come out perfect.
+The total time spent on this smoked tri-tip recipe isn't too long, and the result will be worth every minute.
 Don’t forget to grab yourself a copy of Meat Smoking Recipe Journal to write down everything you did for this awesome dish.

 Did you like this recipe?
 Any advice on smoking a tri-tip?
 Tell us about it in the comments and don't forget to share this page with a friend who could use some barbecue help.